jpablo27/drone-navigation-super-pixels/README.md

 * gSLICr (Already inside this package) [1]

+* (optional) A drone with Pixhawk flight controller

+* (optional) Jetson SDK

 * (optional) You can uso either ORB - SLAM or Odometry provided by ZED SDK.

-* * Note: SDK Odometry was tested very recently together with this code.
+ * Note: SDK Odometry was tested very recently together with this code.

 https://www.stereolabs.com/developers/release/#sdkdownloads_anchor